What happens if two desires come into conflict? Which should win?

 We see evidence of people treating value in this way when people claim that particular states deserve a particular type of appreciation “just because”.
 For example, a patron of the arts demands that a particular work of art is good, and insists that those who do not appreciate the art as she does is somehow defective.
 In this case, she is treating the art as a goodon emitter and treating those who do not appreciate the art appropriately as people who have defective goodon detectors.
 They are tone deaf, or have poor taste, or simply have failed to cultivate the appropriate appreciation of things.

 As a matter of fact, no such property exists in the real world.
 Any statement to the effect that an object of evaluation contains such a property is false.
 Any moral claim that treats the object of moral evaluation as a goodon emitter or a badon emitter is false.
 There are no objective values in this sense.

 If we add to this the proposition that this form of objectivity is built into the very meaning of our moral terms we get a view of morality called "error theory".
 This view, defended by the philosopher J.L.
-Mackie, holds that all moral claims make a claim of objective intrinsic prescriptivity, and that this claim is always false.
+Mackie, holds that all moral claims make a claim of objective intrinsic prescriptivity, and that this type of claim is always false.

 Mackie also provides two major arguments against this type of “objective values”.